 Best Shopping in Asheville—A Local’s Perspective

-This summer I’ve had the pleasure of perusing some of Asheville’s finest shopping establishments—some already known to me, some not.
-Taken altogether, I can promise that Asheville’s shopping scene is sure to knock off your socks.
+This summer I’ve had the pleasure of perusing some of Asheville’s finest shopping establishments, some already known to me, some not.
+Taken all together, I can promise that Asheville’s shopping scene is sure to knock off your socks.
 Or sandals.
-It's still warm enough for sandals, some of these days.
+It's still warm enough for sandals.
 When it's not raining.

 Weather aside, shopping in Asheville’s a great way to get in touch with local makers, and an excellent excuse to check out the grooviest parts of town.
 So, if you want a break from all the hiking, or if you looking to come away with a little piece of the mountains of your own, read on and discover some of the best shopping in Asheville.

 If you’re a longtime reader of Asheville Cottage’s blog, then you’re bound to know two things about me: I like Dobra Tea, and I like rocks.
 The shinier the better.
-For the rocks, not the tea.
+For the rocks I mean, not the tea.

 Hours: Monday through Saturday 10am to 6pm.
 Sunday 11am to 5pm.

-Once you through book-shopping, I suggest you cross the street for a spread of Asheville’s finest vintage consignment stores, all on North Lexington Avenue.
-Plus, my go-to hangout in downtown Asheville; you know it, you love it: Dobra Tea.
+Once you're through book-shopping, I suggest you cross the street for a spread of Asheville’s finest vintage consignment stores, all on North Lexington Avenue.
+Plus, my go-to hangout in downtown Asheville.
+You know it, you love it: Dobra Tea.

 Speaking of used and rare merchandise, for my money some of the best shopping in Asheville takes place in my hometown’s many antique-stores, and the Antique Tobacco Barn rises to the forefront of their number.
-Voted best in Western North Carolina time and time again, this old tobacco warehouse is chock full of antiques of every description—more than 77,000 square feet of them, in fact.
+Voted best in Western North Carolina time and time again, this former tobacco warehouse is chock full of antiques of every description.
+More than 77,000 square feet of them, in fact.

-Although a handcrafted armoire or taxidermied gazelle probably won’t fit in your traveler's suitcase, the Tobacco Barns wide selection ensures you can find something to suit your particular brand of nostalgia.
+Although a handcrafted armoire or a taxidermized gazelle probably won’t fit in your suitcase (or the back of your car) the Tobacco Barns wide selection ensures you can find something to suit your particular brand of nostalgia.

 Hours: 10am to 6pm, daily.

-Located on downtown’s fittingly named North Market Street, between the intersections with Woodfin and Walnut, here you can find local produce, cheese (I’m partial to the goat cheese myself), fresh-baked pastries and breads, and jun from Shanti Elixers.
+Located on downtown’s fittingly named North Market Street, between the intersections with Woodfin and Walnut, here you can find local produce, goat cheese and fresh-baked pastries and breads.

 If you happen to be staying at a place with a well-equipped kitchen—such as Asheville Cottages—then there’s no better way to embrace the Ashevillean lifestyle than preparing a lunch with ingredients from the local farmer’s market.